 - Thesis — Chair must be a full or associate faculty member (regular or cooperative) in the student’s graduate program.
 With approval from the Graduate Division, a full affiliate graduate faculty or an emeritus faculty may serve as chair.

 - Dissertation — Chair must be a full faculty member (regular or cooperative) in the student’s graduate program.
 With approval from the Graduate Division, a full affiliate graduate faculty or an emeritus faculty may serve as chair.

 It is possible to have co-chairs on a committee.
 If there are co-chairs, both chairs must attend the final defense and review the manuscript.
 In order for the student to pass, both co-chairs must indicate their approval on Forms III and IV.
 On the forms, the word “co-chair” must follow the name of each co-chair.
 For administrative purposes only, the Graduate Division will treat the first co-chair listed as the chair.

 University Representative (Formerly known as Outside Member)

 The university representative is an optional member of the thesis committee and a required member of the dissertation committee.
-He or she should be a full member of the graduate faculty as well as have experience serving as a dissertation committee member at UHM.
+He or she should be a full member of the graduate faculty as well as having experience serving as a member on dissertation committees at UHM.
 Additionally, he or she should possess sufficient familiarity with the student’s research topic to be able to review and comment on the manuscript, but this is not required.
 The university representative fulfills the following functions:

 - Represents the Graduate Division on the committee, ensuring administration of proper procedures and fair treatment of the student;